Ontraport/PilotPress/readme.txt

 If you have Pilotpress installed, you can create a new page and simply enter "[login_page]" (excluding quotes) and that page will then have a login box for users to use.

 == Changelog ==

+= 1.6.0h =
+* Fixed merge fields to work in WordPress version 3.9 and later.
+* Fixed a bug where TinyMCE would strip out the Flowplayer code when switching from the visual editor to the text editor and back.
+* Added the ability to customize the log-in page shortcode.
+* Added security upgrade to send passwords hashed to ONTRAPORT for user authentication.
+* Fixed a bug with the "not_contact" shortcode where it would not function if a user was not logged in.
+* Improved page load speeds by moving the ONTRAPORT tracking script into the footer.
+* Fixed a bug where a user not logged in trying to use the affiliate_center would redirect to wp_login.php instead of the PilotPress log in page.

 = 1.6.0g =
 * Fixed an issue where inserting multiple videos into one page could break flowplayer functionality.